Labor Safety and Sanitation

 1. Selective implementation of safety and health management activities and risk-lowering activities based on occupational safety and health management system

 Our occupational safety and health management system forms the foundation of activities to promote constant improvement through planned implementation of safety and health management activities, adherence to a PDCA cycle at production sites, and continuous execution of internal audits.
 These efforts serve to preempt potential occupational accidents and facilitate the creation of a comfortable work environment.
 In our risk assessment efforts, we constantly strive to enhance our ability to identify risk and reduce latent risk.

-* Data source: all industries, manufacturing industry (Ministry of Health, Labour and Welfare, Occupational Accident Survey Results of 2017
+* Data source (all industries and manufacturing industry):Ministry of Health, Labour and Welfare, Occupational Accident Survey Results of 2017

-* Figures of KHI (non-consolidated) include partner employees (temporary workers and shipbuilding and construction subcontractors) who are supervised and managed by Kawasaki
+* Figures of KHI (non-consolidated) include partner employees (temporary workers and shipbuilding and construction subcontractors) who are supervised and managed by KHI

 2. Maintaining the KSKY Campaign

 The KSKY Campaign is an important part of Kawasaki’s safety measures.
 The letters KSKY stand for Japanese words that describe the different elements of the campaign: K for creating a disciplined workplace that observes the basic safety rules (kihon); S for making sure to identify and call out to confirm breaks and other crucial points in each work operation (shisa koshou); and KY for working to further improve ability to predict danger (kiken yochi).
 The purpose of the campaign is to instill greater awareness of safety measures and to create a workplace secured by “mutual cautioning,” which means essentially that employees monitor the safety of others as well as themselves.